 Cloud-based machine learning in an omnichannel world: Decoding customer satisfaction

 Retail and e-commerce are moving fast and merging along the line into a singular platform.
 Amazon has recently moved into stationary retail and Walmart has marked its territory in e-commerce.
 However, what is driving this behavior for these mega-entities?
-Maersk recently threw its hat into end-to-end logistics solutions to better hedge against their current sea-liner market volatility.
+Maersk recently threw its hat into end-to-end logistics management software to better hedge against their current sea-liner market volatility.
 What is the one factor which is influencing such shifts and pivots?

 It’s all about consumption and enablement.
 The marketplaces as we knew them have been transformed into a live and reactive medium where consumers are more adherent to multi-factor influencers.
 Key market expectations have since normalized (or disrupted, based on how able a company is to fulfill them).
 People want better products and services, quicker and with absolute convenience.